penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 If you want to initialise MCMC sampling from somewhere, you can pass in a VNT, and so on.

 This makes for a *much* more cohesive experience: in the past, `rand(model)` would return a `NamedTuple`, MLE optimisation would return a `NamedArray`, and MCMC sampling had to be initialised from `AbstractVector{<:Real}`.
+(And if you were unlucky, [just feeding the NamedArray into MCMC sampling would error](https://github.com/TuringLang/Turing.jl/issues/2734)!)

 ### Other things